 A core shadow may not sound like much, but it does give the design a 3D feeling.
 It allows you to feel the depth of an object and add a different element to a general design or pattern.

 How does it enhance a mosaic tile?

-As you know, using shadows on mosaic tiles requires the artist/designer to visualize the design, the shadow being used, the angles, shapes and sizes of the objects in the design.
+As you know, using shadows on mosaic tiles requires the artist/designer to visualize the design, the shadow being used, and the angles, shapes, and sizes of the objects in the design.
 With all of the above determined the artist/designer will start the process of creating the pattern/design and adding in the shadows where needed.

-Adding the shadows to the design/pattern, the artist is able to either provide depth or bring an object to life and enhance the visual appeal of the design.
+Adding shadows to the design/pattern, the artist can either provide depth or bring an object to life and enhance the visual appeal of the design.
 Having a mosaic tile created with shadows gives you an entire range of options when installing the mosaic tile.
 For example, if you use a drop shadow on fish (example above) and install the tiles in a swimming pool, it would make the fish look as if they are actually in the pool swimming around, giving the pool a very aesthetic and unique appeal.